-COMMITTEE, the chair of the Senate committee is the chair of all joint committees.
-(COCCHIARELLA) - 30-20.
+- 30-10.
+Committee chair.
+Except as provided in Joint Rule 30-50, the chair of the Senate committee is the chair of all joint committees. - 30-20.
 Voting in joint committees.
 (1) Except for Rules Committees and conference committees, a member of a joint committee votes individually and not by the house to which the committee member belongs. - (2) Because the Rules Committees and conference committees are joint meetings of separate committees, in those committees the committees from each house vote separately.
-A majority of each committee shall agree before any action may be taken, unless otherwise specified by individual house rules.
+A majority of each committee shall agree before any action may be taken, unless otherwise specified by individual house rules. - 30-30.

-- 30-30.
 Conference committees.
-(1) If either house requests a conference COMMITTEE and appoints a committee for the purpose of discussing an amendment on which the two houses cannot agree, the other house shall appoint a committee for the same purpose.
+(1) If either house requests a conference and appoints a committee for the purpose of discussing an amendment on which the two houses cannot agree, the other house shall appoint a committee for the same purpose.
 The time and place of all conference committee meetings must be agreed upon by their chairs and announced from the rostrum.
 This announcement is in order at any time.
-Failure to make this announcement does not affect the validity of the legislation being considered.
-A conference committee meeting must be conducted as an open meeting, and minutes of the meeting must be kept. - (2) A conference committee, having conferred, shall report to the respective houses the result of its conference.
+Failure to make this announcement does not affect the validity of the legislation being considered. - (2) A conference committee, having conferred, shall report to the respective houses the result of its conference.
 A conference committee shall confine itself to consideration of the disputed amendment.
-The committee may recommend: - (a) acceptance or rejection of each disputed amendment in its entirety; or - (b) further amendment of the disputed amendment. - (3) If either house requests a free conference committee and the other house concurs, appointments must be made in the same manner as above PROVIDED IN SUBSECTION (1).
-A free conference committee may discuss AND PROPOSE AMENDMENTS TO a bill in its entirety and is not confined to a particular amendment. - 30-40.
-Conference committee -- enrolling.
-A conference committee report must give clerical instructions for a corrected reference bill and for enrolling by referring to the reference bill version.
+The committee may recommend: - (a) acceptance or rejection of each disputed amendment in its entirety; or - (b) further amendment of the disputed amendment. - (3) If either house requests a free conference committee and the other house concurs, appointments must be made in the same manner as above.
+A free conference committee may discuss a bill in its entirety and is not confined to a particular amendment. - 30-40.
+Conference committee enrolling.
+A conference committee report must give clerical instructions for a corrected reference bill and for enrolling by referring to the reference bill version. - 30-50.

-- 30-50.
 Committee consideration of appropriation bills.
-(1)

-All GENERAL APPROPRIATION bills providing for an appropriation of public money may MUST first be considered by a joint committee SUBCOMMITTEE composed of the DESIGNATED members of the Senate Finance and Claims Committee and the House Appropriations Committee, and then by each COMMITTEE separately. - (2) Meetings JOINT MEETINGS of the joint HOUSE
+(1) All bills providing for an appropriation of public money may first be considered by a joint committee composed of the members of the Senate Finance and Claims Committee and the House Appropriations Committee, and then by each separately.